Military Madness: Release

 Military Madness was first released for the TurboGrafx-16 in Japan by Hudson Soft on 9 February 1989 under the name Nectaris and later in North America by NEC on 15 February 1990.
-The game was first re-released for Wii's Virtual Console in 2006 in North America on 18 December, then in Japan 20 December and in Europe 22 December, marking its first appearance in PAL regions.
+The game was re-released for Wii's Virtual Console worldwide in December 2006, also marking its first appearance in PAL regions.
 The title was also recently included as part of the TurboGrafx-16 Mini across every regional variant in 2020.

 Military Madness was first ported under its Japanese name Nectaris by SystemSoft in Japan to the PC-9801 on 17 September 1993 and later to the X68000 on 25 September of the same year.
 In 1995, the game was ported to MS-DOS by Sunflowers and published by Hudson Soft in Europe under its original Nectaris name, featuring new units not found in the original TurboGrafx-16 release.
 The title later received a Windows 95 conversion as part of the CD-appendix included with the August–September 1997 issue of Japanese magazine LOGiN and was later distributed by Hudson at their official website as freeware, featuring a unit placement editor unique to this port.
 A Windows 98 version was released in 1999 as well.

 An updated version for PlayStation was developed by Matrix Software and published by Hudson in Japan on 26 February 1998 and later in North America by Jaleco under the name Nectaris: Military Madness on 22 January 1999, featuring new maps and battle sequences rendered in 3D.
 The PlayStation version was later re-released by Konami for PlayStation Network in Japan on 14 May 2008.
 A mobile version for BREW was developed by Flying Tiger Development and published by Hudson on April 19, 2005.
 An Android version was also released on 12 May 2009, featuring a new interface for touch controls and redrawn graphics.